elastic/ecs/rfcs/text/0000-deprecate-log-original.md

 - Stage: **0 (strawperson)** <!-- Update to reflect target stage.
 See https://elastic.github.io/ecs/stages.html -->
 - Date: **TBD** <!-- The ECS team sets this date at merge time.
 This is the date of the latest stage advancement. -->

-This RFC supersedes issue #841 which implies breaking changes therefore the RFC Process is indicated
+This RFC supersedes issue [#841](https://github.com/elastic/ecs/issues/841) which implies breaking changes therefore the RFC Process is indicated.

 The request is to consolidate `log.original` and `event.original` by removing `log.original`, since these are almost equivalent in nature.
 (One) justification for preserving `event.original` is that not all events are logs.